 As a managing partner who says he considers those in his firm as family, the departures of his senior partners and their teams have weighed heavily on Luthra and Luthra founder Rajiv Luthra.
 In an exclusive interview with Gautam Kagalwala, he shares his feelings about the recent setbacks, his recovery plans and what he wants the firm’s enduring legacy to be

 round August this year, observers began noticing a change in the online presence of L&L Partners.
-The firm began displaying a new banner on its social media accounts – one that was adorned in gold but otherwise reminiscent of the pre-2018 old logo.
-It’s L&L Partners website disappeared, and the firm reverted to their old and familiar name of Luthra and Luthra Law Offices – harkening back to an earlier era for the firm.
+The firm began displaying a new banner on its social media accounts – one that was adorned in gold but otherwise reminiscent of the pre-2018 logo.
+The L&L Partners website disappeared, and the firm reverted to its old and familiar name of Luthra and Luthra Law Offices – harkening back to an earlier era.